dak-oala/dak-oala.github.io/egshowcase.md

 ### Here's how I would showcase projects.

-I'll use a previous code I wrote as an example.
+I'll use this code, written by me, as an example.

 {: .box-note}
 In number theory, Euler's totient function (phi function) counts the positive integers up to a given integer n that are relatively prime to n.
 Two integers are said to be relatively prime if the only positive integer (factor) that divides both of them is 1.
 The totatives of n = 9 are six numbers 1, 2, 4, 5, 7 and 8, so phi(9) = 6 because 3, 6 and 9 are not relatively prime with 9.